Fast model-based clustering of partial records: Methodology

-where $(\cdot)^{\odot - 1}$ denotes Hadamard (element-wise) inverse, $\odot$ denotes Hadamard product, and $\otimes$ denotes tensor product.
-The missingness indicators play a similar role to those in the updates for the $\bm{\mu}_k$'s, except they operate on the elements of a $p\times p$ matrix rather than a $p$-vector.
+if $Q_2(\cdot)$ is increased, or we keep the current value for $\hat\Sigma_k$ (see, as before, the comment below). where $(\cdot)^{\odot - 1}$ denotes Hadamard (element-wise) inverse, $\odot$ denotes Hadamard product, and $\otimes$ denotes tensor product.
+The missingness indicators play similar roles as with $\bm{\mu}_k$s, but here they operate on the elements of a $p\times p$ matrix rather than a $p$-vector.
+Our suggested updates therefore provide for a generalized EM algorithm~\citep{dempsteretal77,mclachlanandkrishnan08}. \paragraph*{Comment} The check for the $Q_2(\cdot)$ at each of the two CM steps can be quite expensive, so our implementation instead checks for an increase in the loglikelihood at each cycle, terminating the algorithm at the previous iteration if there is a reduction in the total loglikelihood.
+The calculation of the loglikelihood is needed to be made at each cycle to assess convergence, so does not increase computational cost.

-\paragraph{Comparison to full EM} Our approach uses marginalization, therefore excludes consideration of the missing data values $\bm{y}_1^m, \dots, \bm{y}_n^m$ in the formulation of the incomplete data set for EM style algorithms and so does not utilize the distribution of missing values conditional on the observed values, i.e., $f\left(\bm{y}_i^m \given \bm{y}_i^o, \bm{\Theta}\right)$, which contrasts to the approach of \citet{lin2014}.
+\paragraph{Comparison to full EM} Our approach uses marginalization, therefore excluding consideration of the missing data values $\bm{y}_1^m, \dots, \bm{y}_n^m$ in the formulation of the incomplete dataset for EM style algorithms and so does not utilize the distribution of missing values conditional on the observed values, i.e., $f\left(\bm{y}_i^m \given \bm{y}_i^o, \bm{\Theta}\right)$, which contrasts to the approach of \citet{lin2014}.
 While their approach uses a different parameter space partition, the primary difference is that their CM-step updates for $\bm{\mu}_k$ and (general covariance structure) $\bm{\Sigma}_k$ replaces~\eqref{eq:cmmu} and \eqref{eq:cmsig} by

 where